Image Blog Header Product Backlog Too Big

 Need to Downsize Your Backlog?
 Download 6 Tips for a Leaner Product Backlog.

-Manage your backlog for free with Hansoft.
+Manage your backlog for free with Helix Plan (formerly Hansoft).

 Scale Down Your Backlog